franklbvp/c_intro/docs/README.md

 # An introduction to C programming

-## Content
+## Content:
 * C History
 * Writing a small C progam, understand the basic workflow
-    * the very basics on GDB
+* The very basics on GDB
-    * a word on a Programming Style Guide
+* A word on a Programming Style Guide
 * Assignments, Keywords, Identifiers, Variables
 * Control flow
 * Functions
 * Preprocessor
 * Pointers
 * Arrays
 * Structures
 * Working with files and standard I/O

 ## Level:
 beginner